theQRL/zond-contract-example/README.md

 node 1-deploy.js
 ```

 It should return a decent sized json response.
-While it's being confirmed (will take two minutes/two confirmations), take your `contractAddress`, and put it in the `contract` section of `config.json`
+While it's being confirmed (12 confirmations with the default config), take your `contractAddress`, and put it in the `contract_address` section of `config.json`

 ```json
 {